-During the June to August period Forestry & Land Scotland (FLS) hosted four ladies on student placements through the Equate programme Careerwise.
+During the June to August period Forestry & Land Scotland (FLS) hosted four women on student placements through advertising on the Careerwise programme.
 This is the second year of hosting placements in support of Careerwise that is designed to support women into Science, Engineering and Technology roles.

 Within the National Land Management Team, Kenny Kortland (National Wildlife Ecologist) hosted one ecology placement (Hannah Humphreys) and the planning support team hosted three GIS & Data Placements (Jenny Holdsworth, Millie Coleman & the returning Summer Hannah).